Amazon's Cashier-Less Seattle Grocery Opens To The Public

 For the past year, the 1,800-square foot mini-mart has been open to the company's employees.

-There is no waiting in line for check out at Amazon Go, as the store is called – instead, its computerized system charges the customer's Amazon account as they exit the store.
+There is no waiting in line for check out at Amazon Go, as the store is called — instead, its computerized system charges customers' Amazon account as they exit the store.

 As The New York Times observes: